-At the Fulbridge Academy we value the diverse ethnic backgrounds of all pupils and families and undertake a variety of events and lessons to celebrate these.
+At Fulbridge we value the diverse ethnic backgrounds of all pupils and families and undertake a variety of events and lessons to celebrate these.
 We have found this approach to be enriching for all parties as it teaches tolerance and respect for the differences in our community and the wider world.

-At the Fulbridge Academy we ensure that through our school vision, values, rules, curriculum and teaching we promote tolerance and respect for all cultures, faiths and lifestyles.
+We ensure that through our school vision, values, rules, curriculum and teaching we promote tolerance and respect for all cultures, faiths and lifestyles.

 We have a duty to prepare our children for life in modern Britain and to keep them safe.
 We value the importance of the current Ofsted guidance:

 ‘…..should ensure that they and the school promote tolerance of and respect for people of all faiths (or those of no faith), cultures and lifestyles; and support and help, through their words, actions and influence within the school and more widely in the community, to prepare children and young people positively for life in modern Britain.’

 Actively promoting also means challenging pupils, staff or parents expressing opinions contrary to fundamental human values, including ‘extremist’ views.
 We also understand the vital role we have in ensuring that groups or individuals within the Academy are not subjected to intimidation or radicalisation by those wishing to unduly, or illegally, influence them.

 At the Fulbridge Academy, values of tolerance and respect permeate all areas of school life.
 This engenders a climate within which pupils feel safe and secure and facilitates the fulfilment of potential.
 Pupil voice plays an integral part in driving the Academy forward and school rules at different levels are seen as the foundation upon which this can be achieved.

 The Fulbridge Academy is committed to serving its community and surrounding areas.
 We recognise the multicultural, multi-faith nature of the United Kingdom and understand the crucial role our Academy plays in promoting these values.